benjamin421/thebenjamin/content/saintlouis.md

 ---

 {{< lead >}}
 So you're coming to Saint Louis?
-Here are my recomendations for activities, food and more.
+Here are my recommendations for activities, food and more.
 {{< /lead >}}

 This list is far from exhaustive.

-If you have questions on any of the below, or want more specific recomendations, [send me a note](mailto:me@benjaminbanderson.com).
+If you have questions on any of the below, or want more specific recommendations, [send me a note](mailto:me@benjaminbanderson.com).

 ## Activities
 ### Museums